 Before we get started, we want to tell you there isn’t one best time to visit Disney World for everyone.
 People will have different opinions, with certain things being more important than others.

-Take about a crazy situation that we are living right now.
-Trying to figure out when to go to Disney World is always hard, but the last year has been the hardest one in the history of Walt Disney World.
-Since Disney World closed last March, everything has completely changed when trying to plan your vacation.
+Talk about a crazy world that we are living in right now.
+Trying to figure out when to go to Disney World is always hard, but the last couple of years have been the hardest ones in the history of Walt Disney World.
+When Disney World closed back in March 2020, so many things completely changed when trying to plan your vacation.